IT’S A BEST BUY BECAUSE:

 The turbocharged engine exhibits a bit of “turbo lag”—a delay in power delivery before the turbo spools up.

-The new Outback Onyx Edition model comes with special StarTex water-repellent upholstery.
+The Outback Onyx Edition model comes with special StarTex water-repellent upholstery.

 WHAT IS IT?

 The EPA rates the Outback at 26 mpg city/33 highway with the 2.5-liter engine, and 23/30 with the turbo 2.4.
 In Consumer Guide® testing, an Onyx Edition XT averaged 23.9 mpg in 65-percent city driving, and a Touring XT averaged 25.0 mpg in 80-percent highway driving.

 VALUE IN CLASS

-At a glance, the new Outback looks almost identical to the outgoing model—and that’s because Subaru doesn’t want to mess with a good thing.
-For many shoppers, the Outback offers an ideal blend of passenger and cargo versatility, on-road refinement, all-terrain capability, and luxury, and wraps it all up in a rugged, adventurous-looking package that boasts a generous list of safety and convenience features.
-And, all the Outback’s positive traits get even better on the redesigned 2020 model.
+For many shoppers, the Outback offers an ideal blend of passenger-and-cargo versatility, on-road refinement, all-terrain capability, and luxury, and wraps it all up in a rugged, adventurous-looking package that boasts a generous list of safety and convenience features.